Archbishop of York: Roman

-Anglo-Saxon, Viking and Medieval times
+Middle Ages

-The diocese was refounded by Paulinus (a member of Augustine's mission) in the 7th century.
+The Catholic diocese was refounded by Paulinus (a member of Augustine's mission) in the 7th century.
 Notable among these early bishops is Wilfrid.
 These early bishops of York acted as diocesan rather than archdiocesan prelates until the time of Ecgbert of York, who received the pallium from Pope Gregory III in 735 and established metropolitan rights in the north.
 Until the Danish invasion the archbishops of Canterbury occasionally exercised authority, and it was not until the Norman Conquest that the archbishops of York asserted their complete independence.

 At the time of the Norman invasion York had jurisdiction over Worcester, Lichfield, and Lincoln, as well as claiming the dioceses in the Northern Isles and Scotland which were in fact independent.
 But the first three sees just mentioned were taken from York in 1072.
 In 1154 the suffragan sees of the Isle of Man and Orkney were transferred to the Norwegian archbishop of Nidaros (today's Trondheim), and in 1188 York finally accepted it had no authority over all of the Scottish dioceses except Whithorn, so that only the dioceses of Whithorn, Durham, and Carlisle remained to the archbishops as suffragan sees.
 Of these, Durham was practically independent, for the palatine bishops of that see were little short of sovereigns in their own jurisdiction.
 Sodor and Man were returned to York during the 14th century, to compensate for the loss of Whithorn to the Scottish Church.

 Several of the archbishops of York held the ministerial office of Lord Chancellor of England and played some parts in affairs of state.
 As Peter Heylyn (1600–1662) wrote: "This see has yielded to the Church eight saints, to the Church of Rome three cardinals, to the realm of England twelve Lord Chancellors and two Lord Treasurers, and to the north of England two Lord Presidents."
 The bishopric's role was also complicated by continued conflict over primacy with the see of Canterbury.

 English Reformation

-At the time of the English Reformation, York possessed three suffragan sees, Durham, Carlisle and Sodor and Man, to which during the brief space of Queen Mary I's reign (1553–1558) may be added the Diocese of Chester, founded by Henry VIII, but subsequently recognised by the Pope.
+At the time of the English Reformation, York possessed three suffragan sees, Durham, Carlisle, and Sodor and Man, to which during the brief space of Queen Mary I's reign (1553–1558) may be added the Diocese of Chester, founded by Henry VIII, but subsequently recognised by the Pope.

-Until the mid 1530s (and from 1553 to 1558) the bishops and archbishops were in communion with the pope in Rome.
+Until the mid 1530s (and from 1553 to 1558) the bishops and archbishops were Catholics in communion with the pope in Rome.
 This is no longer the case, as the archbishop of York, together with the rest of the Church of England, is a member of the Anglican Communion.

 Walter de Grey purchased York Place as his London residence, which after the fall of Cardinal Thomas Wolsey, was renamed the Palace of Whitehall.